1st debate highlights stakes in New Mexico race for governor - NewsBreak

 1st debate highlights stakes in New Mexico race for governor

-Republican nominee for governor Mark Ronchetti sounded a rallying cry for residents who are dissatisfied with crime and public education in a live-broadcast debate Friday, while incumbent Gov. Michelle Lujan Grisham vowed to protect abortion access and defended her response to disasters and her approach to investments in social programs.
+Republican nominee for governor Mark Ronchetti is campaigning on a law-and-order platform with proposals for annual tax rebates tied to oilfield production and a referendum that could ban abortion with limited exceptions.

+Gov. Michelle Lujan Grisham is promoting her management of the economy and health care during the COVID-19 pandemic, as well as her support for abortion access and expanded social programs, including tuition-free college for New Mexico residents and expanded access to preschool and no-pay child care.

-The two candidates clashed in their first televised debate of the campaign, on KOB 4, ahead of the Nov.
-8 general election .
+The televised debate from KOB 4 takes place ahead of the Nov.
+8 general election.
 Early voting begins Oct.
-11.

-Ronchetti painted a dire portrait of public safety conditions and economic prospects for small businesses, arguing that a windfall in state government income could be put to better use — including annual individual rebates linked to oil field production and education stipends to improve early literacy.

-The former television meteorologist repeatedly asked viewers if they thought they were better off amid pressures of inflation, and whether they could feel the effects of the governor's programs.
+11 by absentee ballots that can be mailed and turned in by hand.

 New Mexico has alternated between Democratic and Republican governors since the early 1980s.
 An incumbent governor last lost reelection in 1994.